 Konstantin Kirchheim

-In my spare time, I like to scape data from the web and mine it.
+In my spare time, I like to scrape data from the web and mine it.
 This hobby spawned some interesting projects with dedicated websites, such as sworm and extra-mining.

 On the right, you can find a rather dated picture of me in the style of an image from Picasso’s blue period.
 It was generated with Neural Style Transfer.